5 Forced alignment in emuR

 5.1 Objective and preliminaries

-The objective of this chapter is to show how to go from a directory with .wav files and simple .txt files containing orthographic transcriptions to a phonetically annotated and force-aligned Emu database.
+The objective of this chapter is to show how to go from a directory with .wav files that are orthographically transcribed in simple .txt files to a phonetically annotated and force-aligned Emu database.

 The assumption is that you already have an R project called ipsR and that it contains the directories emu_databases and testsample.
 If this is not the case, please go back and follow the preliminaries chapter.

-Start up R in the project you are using for this course and load the following packages:
+Start up R in the project you are using for this tutorial and load the usual packages:

 library(tidyverse)